johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Matthew 9:35-38
 :	When he (Jesus) saw the throngs, he was moved with pity and sympathy for them, because they were bewildered (harassed and distressed and dejected and helpless), like sheep without a shepherd.
 Then he said to his disciples, *The harvest is indeed plentiful, but the labourers are few.
 So pray to the Lord of the harvest to force and thrust out labourers into his harvest*.

-In the gospels, as Jesus proclaims the Kingdom of God, throughout Israel, he encounters  crowds of bewildered people.
+As Jesus proclaims the Kingdom of God throughout Israel, he encounters  crowds of bewildered people.
 Teaching his disciples, he uses a ripe, abundant harvest of crops, in nearby fields, as a metaphor for the people.

 ### A harvesting problem ###

 When Jesus likens bewildered people to a rich harvest, ready to be gathered, he is not describing a problem with the harvest.
 The problem he describes is a shortage of labourers ready and willing to gather the harvest.
 In other words: a shortage of trained disciples, ready to be commissioned into service.

-How does Jesus' teach his disciples to respond to this challenge?
+How does Jesus teach his disciples to respond to this challenge?
 He points them directly towards the foundational strategy of mission:

 > ***Pray to the Lord of the harvest***.